Thalla? Pellama?: Plot

 The story begins in a village where a wise woman named Ramanamma raises her two sons, Prabhakar and Sudhakar.
 Soon after the wedding, Prabhakar acquires a job but then quits, neglecting his family.
 Ramanamma strives hard to civilise Sudhakar.

 Years later, Sudhakar enters college and confronts the dirty politics of a moneybag, Rao Bahadur Nambitonda.
 Therein, his daughter Padma adores Sudhakar's ideals and loves him.
 Padma knits Sudhakar without her father's acceptance; however, she cannot acclimate to poverty nor her husband's priority toward his mother.
 Hence, she detaches him from his mother, which Ramanamma also insists on.
 This causes Sudhakar to forge as a gambler and drunkard.
 His nephew Krishna learns about his grandmother and decides to live with her.
 Ramanamma, on her deathbed, is overjoyed to see Krishna.

-Later, Padma becomes pregnant and gives birth to a boy, but Sudhakar splits the baby from the mother.
+Later, Padma becomes pregnant and gives birth to a boy, but Sudhakar takes the baby away from the mother.
 Thus, Rao Bahadur files a case where Sudhakar proclaims that it is a play to convey genuine motherly affection when Padma pleads for pardon.
 After Ramanamma dies, they now live in her place, including the now-bankrupt Prabhakar.